We’re Here to help

 Limited Admission Animal Shelters and Rescues

 The following shelters and rescues are in general, smaller, and thus more limited in space and resources.
 Like Cat Care Society they can only take in animals when they have the space available.
-These shelters and rescues may be a better option if you are no longer able to keep a cat that is older or has chronic health conditions such as diabetes or kidney disease.
+These shelters and rescues may be a better option if you are no longer able to keep a cat that is older or has chronic health conditions such as diabetes or kidney disease, as limited admission shelters do not euthanize for space.